The premium seller's toolkit

 What's the best free options calculator?

-For income sellers, OptionIncomeTools — free, live data, all four major strategies covered, no signup.
+For income sellers, OptionIncomeTools — free, delayed market data, all four major strategies covered, no signup.
 For multi-leg strategy builders, OptionStrat.
 See our round-up of best free options calculators for a fuller comparison.

 Do I need to pay for options tools?